msjimc/AgileStructure/guide/README.md

 ## Viewing read alignment information

-Selecting the ```Data``` > ```View read data``` will cause a resizable window to appear that consist solely of a text area.
-If the mouse cursor is held over a read, its underlying data will be written to the text area.
-For a sequence to be selected, the cursor has to hover over the read for a little while.
+Selecting the ```Data``` > ```View read data``` (Figure 10a) will cause a resizable window to appear that consist solely of a text area.
+If the mouse cursor is held over a read, its underlying data will be written to the text area (Figure 10b).
+For a sequence to be shown, the cursor has to hover over the read for a little while.
 This makes it possible to select a read and then quickly move the cursor to the new window and copy the data to paste in a document etc.

 ![Figure 10a](images/figure10a.jpg)